UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 In December, Gützlaff was recruited as a second Chinese interpreter by John Francis Davis, Napier’s replacement as British Superintendent of Trade.
 Davis was the son of an East India Company director and had worked at Canton as a young man, accompanying Lord Amherst’s embassy to Peking in 1816 with Robert Morrison (Chapter 9).
 Peaceful trading relations resumed at Canton, at least for a time.[^30]

-In 1835, James Matheson (of Jardine Matheson & Co) traveled to London along with Napier’s widow in an attempt to drum up support for a war against China.
+In 1835, James Matheson (of Jardine Matheson & Co.) travelled to London along with Napier’s widow in an attempt to drum up support for a war against China.
 Ultimately dismissed by the Duke of Wellington, Britain’s Foreign Secretary at the time, Matheson nevertheless raised the profile of China among British statesmen, not least through the publication of his book _The Present Position of Prospects of the British Trade with China_, a free-trade tract demanding ‘the full countenance and support of the British government’.[^31]

 In September 1835, as a mark of Gützlaff’s growing celebrity in Europe, the _Evangelical Magazine_ announced the publication of a print for sale, showing him ‘in the dress of a Fokien Sailor’.
 This was based on a painting made by George Chinnery at Canton, which had recently been exhibited at the Royal Academy in London.[^35]